randomdude16671/nixos-configurations/README.md

 - `modules/home` – Home-manager modules
 - `modules/ghost` – Custom config modules (shell, terminal, etc)
 - `modules/scripts` – Shell scripts used in `ghost`
-- `modules/wallpapers` – Backgrounds for use with Stylix
+- `modules/wallpapers` – Backgrounds for use.

 > *Note: you'll see the nickname `ghost` used throughout this config.
 It's mine.*